Astrud Gilberto, singer of ‘The Girl from Ipanema,’ dead at 83

 Over the next few years, Gilberto toured with Getz among others and released eight albums (with songs in English and Portuguese), among them “The Astrud Gilberto Album,” “Beach Samba” and “The Shadow of Your Smile.”
 But after 1969, she made just seven more albums and by 2002 had essentially retired from the business and stopped giving interviews, dedicating her latter years to animal rights activism and a career in the visual arts.
 She would allege that she received no money for “The Girl from Ipanema” and that Taylor and Getz (who would refer to her as “just a housewife”) took undue credit for “discovering” her.
 She also felt estranged from her native country, alleging she was treated dismissively by the press, and rarely performed there after she became a star.

-“Isn’t there an ancient proverb to the effect that ‘No one is a prophet in his own land’”? she said in 2002. ”I have no qualms with Brazilians, and I enjoy myself very much when I go to Brazil.
+“Isn’t there an ancient proverb to the effect that ‘No one is a prophet in his own land?’” she said in 2002. ”I have no qualms with Brazilians, and I enjoy myself very much when I go to Brazil.
 Of course, I go there as an incognito visitor, and not as a performer.”

 Astrud Weinert was the youngest of three sisters, born into a family both musical and at ease with foreign languages: Her mother was a singer and violinist, her father a linguistics professor.
-By her teens, she was among a circle of musical friends and had met Joao Gilberto, a rising star in Rio’s emerging bossa nova scene.
+By her teens, she was among a circle of musical friends and had met João Gilberto, a rising star in Rio’s emerging bossa nova scene.

-She was married twice and had two sons, Joao Marcelo Gilberto and Gregory Lasorsa, both of whom would work with her.
+She was married twice and had two sons, João Marcelo Gilberto and Gregory Lasorsa, both of whom would work with her.
 Well after her commercial peak, she remained a popular live act, her singing becoming warmer and jazzier as she sang both covers and original material.
 She also had some notable moments as a recording artist, whether backed by trumpeter Chet Baker on “Fly Me to the Moon” or crooning with George Michael on the bossa nova standard “Desafinado.”
 In 2008, she received a Latin Grammy for lifetime achievement.

 “I have been labeled by an occasional frustrated journalist as ‘a recluse.’
 The dictionary clearly defines recluse as ‘a person who withdraws from the world to live in seclusion and often in solitude.’
 Why should anybody assume that just because an artist chooses not to give interviews, he/she is a recluse?” she said in 2002.